Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 * ECU Instance

    * Usually increments in NAME order with similar control functions
-   * Basically if you have multiple devices with similar names, this can be used to establish a heierarchy within the ISO NAME amongst them
+   * Basically if you have multiple devices with similar names, this can be used to establish a hierarchy within the ISO NAME amongst them

 * Function